Wormhole restrictions from quantum energy inequalities: Wormhole Basics

-A significant amount of work has been done in non-spherically symmetric wormholes using the thin shell approximation.
-In that, a thin shell of matter generates a gravitational field where the metric is continuous, the Christoffel connection has a step function discontinuity and the Riemann tensor has a delta-function contribution.
-The formalism was first introduced by Sen \cite{sen1924grenzbedingungen} and Lanczos \cite{lanczos1924flachenhafte} and developed in more recent work \cite{Barrabes:1991ng}.
-A detailed description of the formalism can be found in Ref.~\cite{Visser:1996iv}.
+A significant amount of work has been done in nonspherically symmetric wormholes using the thin shell approximation.
+In~that, a~thin shell of matter generates a gravitational field, where the metric is continuous, the~Christoffel connection has a step function discontinuity, and the Riemann tensor has a delta function contribution.
+The~formalism was first introduced by Sen~\cite{sen1924grenzbedingungen} and Lanczos~\cite{lanczos1924flachenhafte} and developed in more recent work~\cite{Barrabes:1991ng}.
+A~detailed description of the formalism can be found in Ref.~\cite{Visser:1996iv}.

 Wormholes also appear in the context of the AdS/CFT correspondence.
-The most famous example is the wormhole of Gao, Jafferis and Wall \cite{Gao:2016bin}.
-Starting with an eternal AdS black hole, the wormhole is an Einstein-Rosen bridge that, as discussed, is non-traversable.
-However, in the context of AdS/CFT correspondence the geometry is dual to two CFTs.
-Adding a coupling between the CFTs adds a non-local coupling between the two asymptotic regions of the gravity part.
+The~most famous example is the wormhole of Gao, Jafferis, and Wall~\cite{Gao:2016bin}.
+Starting with an eternal AdS black hole, the~wormhole is an Einstein--Rosen bridge that, as~discussed, is nontraversable.
+However, in~the context of AdS/CFT correspondence, the geometry is dual to two CFTs.
+Adding a coupling between the CFTs adds a nonlocal coupling between the two asymptotic regions of the gravity part.
 This coupling allows the wormhole to become traversable.
-Though is has been shown \cite{Freivogel:2019whb} that the wormhole remains open only for a time scale shorter than the Planck time, some information quanta might be able to be transmitted.
+Though~is has been shown~\cite{Freivogel:2019whb} that the wormhole remains open only for a time scale shorter than the Planck time, some information quanta might be able to be~transmitted.

 We should briefly comment on the concept of Euclidean wormholes.
 All the previous wormholes mentioned are Lorentzian, meaning that they describe the physical spacetime.
-Moving to Euclidean signature, wormhole constructions are mostly unrestricted from energy conditions or most topology constraints.
-These wormholes are usually thought of as gravitational instantons \cite{Giddings:1987cg} and not as spacetime bridges.
-They are of great importance for particle physics starting from the work of Coleman \cite{Coleman:1988tj}.
+Moving to the Euclidean signature, wormhole constructions are mostly unrestricted from energy conditions or most topology constraints.
+These wormholes are usually thought of as gravitational instantons~\cite{Giddings:1987cg} and not as spacetime bridges.
+They are of great importance for particle physics, starting from the work of Coleman~\cite{Coleman:1988tj}.

-\subsection{Violations of energy conditions}
+\subsection{Violations of Energy~Conditions}

-Since the 1970's it became apparent that the kind of matter required to create and support traversable wormholes is one that violates energy conditions.
+Since the 1970s, it became apparent that the kind of matter required to create and support traversable wormholes is one that violates energy~conditions.